10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Place du Presbytere

-Did you know that France has many beautiful quaint villages like Moustiers-Sainte-Marie?
-They’re not only found in the South of France but also in the north.
-You must see Colmar.
-It’s the fairytale town to give you the best escapism trip ever!
+Did you know that France is home to many beautiful, quaint villages like Moustiers-Sainte-Marie?
+These charming places are not only found in the South of France, but also in the north.

-Before Moustiers-Sainte-Marie became famous for its star, the village was known for earthenware, specifically faience.
-Impressively, this little village was once France’s primary source of faience earthenware!
+Before Moustiers-Sainte-Marie gained fame for its star, the village was renowned for its earthenware, specifically faience.
+Remarkably, this small village was once the primary source of faience earthenware in France.

 Moustiers Sainte Marie France - Faience